 When you come across these signs I recommend you obey them or you may be slapped with a hefty fine from the park ranger which can be up to $100 AUD or more.

 I myself have camped in a van at many beaches along the east coast of Australia but I make sure to leave my spot cleaner than when I arrived.
 Respect the land and the locals.

 Free ∼ $40 AirBnb Discount

 CABARITA BEACH MAP

-Exploring the many beaches and points of interest around the Northern Rivers New South Wales region is one of my favourite things to do.
+Exploring the many beaches and points of interest around the Northern Rivers New South Wales region is one of my favorite things to do.

-The township of Cabarita has many cafes, a local pub and a shopping centre all of which are located on the main street through the town.
+The township of Cabarita has many cafes, a local pub and a shopping center, all of which are located on the main street through the town.